CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Method

-\textbf{Metadata}: In the processing of remote sensing images, the inclusion of additional metadata, including temporal (year, month, day) and spatial (Ground Sample Distance, latitude, longitude, cloud cover) information, is considered.
-This information is first quantified and categorized, serving as input for the traditional diffusion model's category guidance\cite{Rombach_2022_CVPR}, through the labeling of these categories.
-Furthermore, these categories are transformed into textual descriptions with semantic information, acting as a weak textual control condition.
+\textbf{\textit{Metadata}}: In processing the RS image, it is crucial to incorporate additional metadata, such as temporal (year, month, day) and spatial (ground sampling distance, latitude, longitude, cloud cover) information.
+This information is first quantified and categorized, serving as input for the traditional diffusion model’s category guidance \cite{rombach2022high}, through the labeling of these categories.
+Additionally, these metadata are transformed into sequence tokens, which are incorporated into the text encoding as weak text control conditions.